osbuild/bootc-image-builder/README.md

     quay.io/centos-bootc/centos-bootc:stream9
 ```

+Note that some images (like fedora) do not have a default root
+filesystem type.
+In this case adds the switch `--rootfs <type>`,
+e.g. `--rootfs btrfs`.

 ### Running the resulting QCOW2 file on Linux (x86_64)

 A virtual machine can be launched using `qemu-system-x86_64` or with `virt-install` as shown below;